eloipr/prueba-front-sanitas/README.md

 ## Generate random json

+**The json is already generated.
+Generating it again will cause the failure of some e2e tests.**

 To generate the json run `npm run generate_json`.
 The script json_generator.js will be executed and the json file will be created in src/assets/elements.json.

 ## Development server